-INTRODUCTION: Clinical adoption of normothermic machine perfusion (NMP) may be facilitated by simplifying logistics and reducing costs.
-This can be achieved by cold storage of livers for transportation to recipient centres before commencing NMP.
-The purpose of this study was to assess the safety and feasibility of post-static cold storage NMP (pSCS-NMP) in liver transplantation.
-MATERIALS AND METHODS: In this multi-centre prospective study, 31 livers were transplanted.
+Clinical adoption of normothermic machine perfusion (NMP) may be facilitated by simplifying logistics and reducing costs.
+This can be achieved by cold storage of livers for transportation to recipient centers before commencing NMP.
+The purpose of this study was to assess the safety and feasibility of post-static cold storage normothermic machine perfusion (pSCS-NMP) in liver transplantation.
+In this multicenter prospective study, 31 livers were transplanted.
 The primary endpoint was 30-day graft survival.
-Secondary endpoints included: peak post-transplant aspartate aminotransferase (AST), early allograft dysfunction (EAD), post-reperfusion syndrome (PRS), adverse events, critical care and hospital stay, biliary complications and 12-month graft survival.
-RESULTS: Thirty-day graft survival was 94%.
-Livers were preserved for a total of 14 h 10 min ± 4 h 46 min; this included 6 h 1 min ± 1 h 19 min of SCS before 8 h 24 min ± 4 h 4 min of NMP.
-Median peak serum AST in the first 7 days postoperatively was 457 U/L (92-8669 U/L) and 4 livers (13%) developed EAD.
+Secondary endpoints included the following: peak posttransplant aspartate aminotransferase (AST), early allograft dysfunction (EAD), postreperfusion syndrome (PRS), adverse events, critical care and hospital stay, biliary complications, and 12-month graft survival.
+The 30-day graft survival rate was 94%.
+Livers were preserved for a total of 14 hours 10 minutes ± 4 hours 46 minutes, which included 6 hours 1 minute ± 1 hour 19 minutes of static cold storage before 8 hours 24 minutes ± 4 hours 4 minutes of NMP.
+Median peak serum AST in the first 7 days postoperatively was 457 U/L (92-8669 U/L), and 4 (13%) patients developed EAD.
 PRS was observed in 3 (10%) livers.
-The median duration of initial critical care stay was 3 (1-20) days and median hospital stay was 13 (7-31) days.
-Seven patients (23%) developed complications of grade IIIb severity or above and 2 (6%) patients developed biliary complications; one bile leak and one anastomotic stricture with no cases of ischaemic cholangiopathy.
-Twelve-month overall graft survival (including death with a functioning graft) was 84%.
-CONCLUSION: This study demonstrates that pSCS-NMP was feasible and safe which may facilitate clinical adoption.
-This article is protected by copyright.
-All rights reserved.
+The median duration of initial critical care stay was 3 days (1-20 days), and median hospital stay was 13 days (7-31 days).
+There were 7 (23%) patients who developed complications of grade 3b severity or above, and 2 (6%) patients developed biliary complications: 1 bile leak and 1 anastomotic stricture with no cases of ischemic cholangiopathy.
+The 12-month overall graft survival rate (including death with a functioning graft) was 84%.
+In conclusion, this study demonstrates that pSCS-NMP was feasible and safe, which may facilitate clinical adoption.